mekkablue/DuplicateNodes/README.md

 # DuplicateNodes

-*Filter > Duplicate Nodes* (*en:* Duplicate Nodes, *de:* Punkte verdoppeln, *fr:* Dupliquer nœuds, *es:* Duplicar nodos, *pt:* Duplicar nodos) is a Glyphs.app filter for duplicating selected on-curve nodes in place.
+*Filter > Duplicate Nodes* (*en:* Duplicate Nodes, *de:* Punkte verdoppeln, *fr:* Dupliquer nœuds, *es:* Duplicar nodos, *pt:* Duplicar nodos, *it:* Duplica nodi) is a Glyphs.app filter for duplicating selected on-curve nodes in place.

 ![Duplicate Nodes](DuplicateNodes.png)

 ## Usage

 Select one or more on-curve nodes in Edit view and run the filter.
+Hold down Opt to duplicate the same nodes in all (compatible) masters.

 ## Installation